 - Check how your courses are organised.
 This may vary from course to course.

-- Check which type of exam(s) you are going to have.
-Universities offer different types of exams, and it’s important to know which kind of exam you are going to have when studying, as different types of examination need different revision methods.
+- Check which type of exam(s) you’re going to have.
+Universities offer different types of exams, and it’s important to know which one you’re going to have when studying, as different types of examination need different revision methods.

 - Check how many exams you’re going to have during the semester and make a study plan.

 - Check the rules and instructions for your exam(s).
 For some exams, you’re allowed to bring your personal notes, course literature, or other material.
 Sometimes you’re even expected to bring your own computer or a calculator.

 Revising for exams:

 - Use previous exam questions when revising for your exams to get familiar with how the exam will be.
 It’s also an efficient way to work on your time management – you’ll get an idea of how much time you have for each question.

 - You may want to revise on your own, but for many students it’s more efficient to work in groups.
 Just make sure that the group is focused on the subject 😉

 - Learn tricks from the top students.
 Do they have a different study strategy than you have?